Semidual Kitaev lattice model and tensor network representation: Tensor network representations for semidual models

+\paragraph{Trace.} To associate a number to a given tensor network, we use the fact that an element $\phi_{e}\in H^*$ is associated to each edge $e\in E$ and that we can associate an element $a_{p}\in H^{\text{cop}}$ to each plaquette.
+We can then use the canonical pairing to associate a number to a (degenerate) decorated graph which we interpret as a trace of the tensor, as illustrated in Fig. \ref{pairingcontraction}, for a tensor of rank 2.

+Different orientations of graph edges and loops are related using the relevant antipode as shown in Figure \ref{edge orientation}.

+\paragraph{Contraction.} Note that while we contract tensors, it is convenient to also take the trace since at the end we are interested in the traced tensor (ie the tensor network).
+If the face $p$ has more edges $e$ in its boundary, we extend the diagrams in Figure \ref{pairingcontraction} as follows.
+Consider another edge $e'$ which shares a common vertex with $e$.
+We define a gluing operation as in Figure \ref{virtual glueing}.
+Here the arrows indicate the order in which the coproduct of $a_{p}$ is applied to the basic diagrams.
+The red dot indicates the origin of this coproduct.

+We can keep adding edges to form a plaquette and contract the associated rank 2 tensors.
+Taking the trace for the final tensor is equivalent to close the virtual loop.
+The value of this trace is obtained by taking the product of the elements $\phi_i\in H^*$ associated to the edges.

+We note that the (red) dot on the virtual loop is important unless we deal with a co-commutative algebra $H^{\text{cop}}$.
+It indicates the origin of the product in $H^*$ which is constructed bearing in mind the $cop$ in $H^{\text{cop}}$.
+Furthermore, we also note that taking the trace of what looked like a degenerate graph in Figure \ref{tensor} can also be interpreted as the trace of the tensor associated to the face $p$ if we have $\phi_e\equiv \phi_4\cdots \phi_1$.
+Hence as a shorthand notation for a given edge bounding a face we will sometimes use the shorthand picture displayed in Figure \ref{notation1}

+\paragraph{Increasing the tensor rank from 2 to 4.} The edge $e$ will be in general adjacent to two faces, if there are no boundary.
+Hence for any edge $e$ with adjacent faces $p,q$, we pick $\phi_{e}\in H^{*}$ and $a_{p},a_{q}\in H^{\text{cop}}$ and define the face gluing operation as in Figure \ref{physical glueing}.

+When the faces $p$ and $q$ have many edges, we have to put together Figure \ref{virtual glueing} and Figure \ref{physical glueing}.
+If furthermore one loop is outgoing we have to also consider the antipode following Figure \ref{edge orientation}.

-For any $a_{p}\in H^{\text{cop}}$ and $\phi_{e}\in H^{*}$, the contraction of a pair of virtual edges is given by the canonical pairing as shown in \eqref{pairingcontraction} \be \ee To evaluate a given virtual loop $p$ one performs a clockwise multiplication of all elements labelling the physical edges of the loop and canonically pair the result with $a_{p}$.
-Graphically this takes the form
+To evaluate a pair of virtual loop $p$ and $q$, one performs a clockwise multiplication of all elements labeling the physical edges of the loop and canonically pair the result with $a_{p}$ and $a_q$.
+Graphically this is illustrated in Figure \ref{contraction rule1}.

-A change in the orientation of a physical edge using the antipode in $H^*$ changes the orientation of the corresponding tensor as shown in \eqref{edgeorientation}
+A change in the orientation of a physical edge using the antipode in $H^*$ changes the orientation of the corresponding tensor as shown in \eqref{edgeorientation}.